cruseakshay/Notes/PySpark study/Notes.md

  tuning your logistic regression model using a procedure called k-fold cross validation.
 This is a method of estimating the model's performance on unseen data (like test DataFrame).

  You'll be using cross validation to choose the hyperparameters by creating a grid of the possible pairs of values for the two hyperparameters, *elasticNetParam* and *regParam*, and using the cross validation error to compare all the different models so you can choose the best one!

+ use the .addGrid() and .build() methods to create a grid that you can use for cross validation.
+The .addGrid() method takes a model parameter (an attribute of the model Estimator, lr) and a list of values that you want to try.
+The .build() method takes no arguments, it just returns the grid

+ The submodule pyspark.ml.tuning also has a class called CrossValidator for performing cross validation.
+This Estimator takes the modeler you want to fit, the grid of hyperparameters you created, and the evaluator you want to use to compare your models.